rgwood/systemctl-tui/README.md

 # systemctl-tui

-A simple little TUI for interactng systemd services and their logs.
+A simple little TUI for interacting with systemd services and their logs.

 ## Install

 For now, clone the repo and run `cargo build --release` to get a release binary at `target/release/systemctl-tui`.
+Later I'll put this on crates

 ## Future Work